nazlialdogan11/CSC8013-Professional-skills-and-Portfolio/README.md

 # 📄 Evaluation Results
 - The highest scored skills in the skills audit were written communication, interpersonal communication and problem solving.
-- The prioritised skills in the skills audit for the areas of improvement were planning and organising, adaptability and numeracy.
+- The prioritised skills in the skills audit for the areas of improvement were adaptability, numeracy, planning & organising.

 >__An Excerpt from the Skills Audit:__
 > _"Could you elaborate on how Google supports employees on their continuous learning and professional development journey?"_
 > -*Question to be asked during the interview process at Google*